awsdocs/amazon-eks-user-guide/doc_source/cni-metrics-helper.md

 ## Deploying the CNI metrics helper<a name="install-metrics-helper"></a>

 The CNI metrics helper requires `cloudwatch:PutMetricData` permissions to send metric data to CloudWatch\.
-This section helps you to create an IAM policy with those permissions, apply it to your worker node instance role, and then deploy the CNI metrics helper\.
+This section helps you to create an IAM policy with those permissions, apply it to your node instance role, and then deploy the CNI metrics helper\.

 **To create an IAM policy for the CNI metrics helper**